List of Last Exile episodes: Last Exile: Fam, the Silver Wing (2011)

-Volume DVDs
+Home media

 Japanese releases

 Japanese distributor Victor Entertainment released a total of 13 DVD compilations of Last Exile between July 23, 2003, and July 21, 2004.
 Limited version releases were also available for the first and eighth volumes that included an art poster and an action figure each.
 A complete seven-disc boxed set was released on November 21, 2004.
-The deluxe edition of this set included a model of Tatiana's and Alister's red vanship, a short fiction on the Battle of Otranto, unpublished articles on the series, and illustrations by character designer Range Murata.
+The deluxe edition of this set included a model of Tatiana's and Alister's red vanship, a short fiction on the Battle of Otranto; unpublished articles on the series, and illustrations by character designer Range Murata.
 A reprint of the 2004 DVD boxed set is released by Victor Entertainment along with a remastered Blu-ray boxed set.
 Both boxes are recreated especially for the updated release, which also comes with a reprint of the artbook "Last Exile Chronicle" originally in a 2007 limited edition release.

 North American releases

-Last Exile received a respectable amount of attention in the United States.
-Pioneer Entertainment (later Geneon Entertainment) licensed the series in June 2003, two months after the first episode aired in Japan, and released the first compilation DVD volume on November 18, 2003.
-After Geneon ceased distribution of its licensed titles in 2007, the series was licensed to Funimation Entertainment, and a four-disc boxed set was released on May 5, 2009.
+Pioneer Entertainment (later Geneon Entertainment) licensed the series in June 2003, two months after the first episode aired in Japan; and released the first compilation DVD volume on November 18, 2003.
+After Geneon ceased distribution of its licensed titles in 2007, the series was licensed to Funimation Entertainment; and a four-disc boxed set was released on May 5, 2009.